A Hard Question, Answered

 “…Jesus came into Galilee, preaching the gospel … repent ye, and believe the gospel” (Mark 1:14-15).

-“These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God” (First John 5:13).
+“These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God” (1 John 5:13).

-“Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out [remove] my transgressions [sins]” (Psalm 51:1).
+If you believe the gospel in your heart, you could say this to God: “Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out [remove] my transgressions [sins]” (Psalm 51:1).